 Many volunteers want to tutor a student one-on-one.
 We also have volunteer opportunities to assist in the computer lab or in a small group class or the office.
-We also have short-term opportunities to help with Financial Literacy, Health Literacy, and Career Development.
+We also have short-term opportunities to help with Financial Literacy, Health Literacy, English as a Second Language, and Career Development.

 Volunteers who work directly with students must be 18 years or older, pass a background check and participate in literacy training.
 This includes tutors, computer lab assistants, and small group leaders.
 More information on tutoring can be found HERE.
 Small group teachers preferably have prior teaching experience.
 These positions also require a high school diploma or equivalency.